How much PPI was mis-sold?

 - Sold to customers already covered by another policy, like full sick pay from an employer, making it an unnecessary cost

-- Students, unemployed or retired people are not covered and therefore PPI doesn’t pay out for these groups
+- Students, unemployed or retired people are generally not covered and therefore PPI very often doesn’t pay out for these groups

 - Exclusion clauses weren’t disclosed, meaning pre-existing medical conditions present upon buying PPI that would void any payout were disregarded